AdobeDocs/audience-manager.en/help/using/c-features/data-explorer/data-explorer-trait-backfill.md

 Backfill trait realizations to capture historical audiences and avoid loss of relevant data prior to a trait creation date.

+Data Explorer Trait Backfill is a premium capability that enhances the Audience Manager experience by unlocking additional use cases.
+Backfill requires additional processing power and is available to all Audience Manager customers at an incremental cost.
+Please contact your Adobe sales representative for additional details.

 When you create traits from unused signals, you can choose to backfill the trait realizations over a specific period of time. [!DNL Audience Manager] captures the historical data about audiences that qualify for the new trait and stores them on the corresponding profile.
 You can see the **[!UICONTROL Backfill Options]** in the [!UICONTROL Trait Expression] section of the **[Trait Builder](../../c-features/traits/about-trait-builder.md#concept_13D6537EE5D0459F870C58822AD5400A)**.

 >[!NOTE]
 >
->To enable trait backfilling, upgrade to [!UICONTROL Data Explorer Premium].
-Contact your [!DNL Adobe] consultant for details.
+>You can backfill trait realizations for rule-based and onboarded traits.

 Here's how to backfill trait realizations:

 1. Go to [!UICONTROL Audience Data > Signals > Search] amd run a Signals Search or use the [Signals Dashboard](../../c-features/data-explorer/data-explorer-signals-dashboard.md#concept_5E4B0FB02D8F4F3DAA5B6F8CF9A4E4C2) to identify the signals to use in the new trait.
-1. Create a new trait based on the desired signals.
+2. Create a new trait based on the desired signals.
-1. Use the **[!UICONTROL Backfill Options]** in the **[!UICONTROL Trait Expression]** section to select the time interval for which you want to backfill trait realizations.
+3. Use the **[!UICONTROL Backfill Options]** in the **[!UICONTROL Trait Expression]** section to select the time interval for which you want to backfill trait realizations.
 Predefined backfill intervals include 1, 7, 14, and 30 days.
 You can also choose a custom date range of up to 30 days.
   ![](assets/signals-trait-backfill.png)
 1. (Optional) Click **[!UICONTROL Estimate Realizations]** in the **[!UICONTROL Estimated Trait Realizations]** section to see the estimated [!UICONTROL Unique Trait Realizations] and [!UICONTROL Total Trait Population] values for the backfilled trait over the last 7 days.
   ![](assets/estimate-trait-realizations.png)